Vista : Java Glossary

 6. smooth edges of screen fonts

 By default anti-aliasing is on.
 For some fonts, Vista even supports subpixel anti-aliasing called Clear Type.
-With an LCD monitor, you want ClearType subpixel anti-aliasing.
+With an LCD (Liquid Crystal Display) monitor, you want ClearType subpixel anti-aliasing.
 To turn it on click Start ⇒ Control Panel ⇒ Appearance and Personalization ⇒ Personalization ⇒ Windows color and appearance ⇒ Open classic colour and appearance ⇒ Effects ⇒ ClearType.

 Associations

-3. Programs
+3. Click Programs

-4. Default Programs
+4. Click Default Programs

 5. Associate a file type or protocol with a program